Heart Attack and its Causes

 What are the different types of heart attacks?

 The coronary arteries supply different areas of the heart muscle.
-Different parts of the heart die depending on which coronary artery the clot originates in.
-As a result, there are different types of anterior wall infarction and posterior wall infarction.
-As the name suggests, this refers to the anterior (front) or posterior (back) wall of the heart.
+Different parts of the heart are at risk depending on which coronary artery the clot originates in.

-Physicians can use a so-called ECG, short for electrocardiogram, to determine which part of the heart muscle is affected.
+Physicians can use a so-called ECG, short for electrocardiogram, to determine which part of the heart muscle is affected and thus, which coronary vessel is occluded.
 The ECG measures electrical currents produced by the heart that are necessary for normal heart activity.
 Deviations in these currents give clues to the location of the heart attack.

 What symptoms accompany a heart attack?